First Presbyterian Church of Berkeley

 For our healthcare and research responders:

 - Pray for medical workers, chaplains, and all others in essential service jobs – including those in food/grocery and deliveries, serving our communities at their own peril.
-UPDATE as of 5/27: pray for medical workers and chaplains inside of our congregation who are bearing the weight of their work while holding space for the grief of many others, and for strength as this continues for an unknown length of time.
+Pray for medical workers and chaplains inside of our congregation who are bearing the weight of their work while holding space for the grief of many others, and for strength as this continues for an unknown length of time.

-- Pray for doctors, scientists, and lab workers doing research to make a path for testing and treatment for COVID-19.
+- Pray for doctors, scientists, and lab workers doing research to make a path for COVID-19 testing, treatment, and an effective vaccine.

 - Pray for protection for the son of congregants, who is a nurse at a Manhattan clinic for homeless youth, several of whom are now in isolation there, as he travels there by subway to care for patients with the help of the only doctor on staff.
 UPDATE as of 5/6: So far, only 20 street kids who come to their clinic were infected and all are on the mend without hospitalization.
 He continues to protect himself with PPE at work and on the subway.
 Pray that this experience will bring him back to his earlier Christian faith.